 Claims Against Municipalities, Counties, and State Government

-• Claims against state government: In claims against state government in Georgia, a notice of claim must be sent within 12 months of the date the loss was discovered or should have been discovered.
+- Claims against state government: In claims against state government in Georgia, a notice of claim must be sent within 12 months of the date the loss was discovered or should have been discovered.
 O.C.G.A. § 50-21-26.
-That notice must be in writing specifying the basis of the claim and the amount claimed up to the statutory limit of $1, sent by certified mail or statutory overnight delivery return receipt requested to the Risk Management Division of the Department of Administrative Services, with a copy to the head of the agency involved.
+That notice must be in writing specifying the basis of the claim and the amount claimed up to the statutory limit of one million dollars, sent by certified mail or statutory overnight delivery return receipt requested to the Risk Management Division of the Department of Administrative Services, with a copy to the head of the agency involved.
+If you were injured by a state employee or agency on August 1, 2025, the deadline to serve a formal notice of claim would be August 1, 2026.
+It is best to deliver the notice before the deadline.

-• Claims against municipalities must be sent within six months of the incident.
-The statute of limitation is tolled for claims against a municipality between the time a valid pre-suit notice and demand is served and the city takes action (O.C.G.A. § 36-33-5).
+- Claims against municipalities must be delivered within six months of the incident.
+The statute of limitation is tolled for claims against a municipality between the time a valid pre-suit notice amd demand is served and the city takes action (O.C.G.A. § 36-33-5).
+For example, if you were injured by a municipal government on December 1, 2025, the deadline to deliver your notice of claim to the city would be June 1, 2016T, though it is unwise to wait that long.
 This does not apply to claims against counties or the state government.

-• Claims against counties must be given to the county governing authority within 12 months.
+- Claims against counties must be given to the county governing authority within 12 months.
+If injured by a county vehicle on September 1, 2025, the deadline to deliver a notice of claim to the county governing authority is September 1, 2026, but it is unwise to wait that long.
 Otherwise, the normal limitation period and tolling rules apply except that “minors or other persons laboring under disabilities shall be allowed 12 months after the removal of the disability to present their claims.”
 O.C.G.A. § 36-11-1

 Defendant Leaves Georgia